About Barry

 Barry's political home

 A stable political home has always been hard for Barry to define and find, naturally coming from a Labour background and a very anti-Conservative influence from personal and family hardship growing up in the 1980s and 1990s.
 It would be all too easy to follow the classic anti-Tory sentiment into adulthood.
 However, Barry's politics have been that of a "floating" voter, not because of indecision but because of pragmatism and a leaning towards what he felt was right for the country at that given time-based on the evidence provided rather than a rigid loyalty to ideologies.
-For practical reasons, Barry's position has always been that of a centre-right or centre-left approach, but ideally, he would enjoy a fresh approach that operates from a pragmatic, compassionate centre-ground position that acknowledges the benefits and drawbacks of capitalism and socialism, seeking to create an alternative to the 100-year Conservative and Labor approach.
+For practical reasons, Barry's position has always been that of a centre-right or centre-left approach, but ideally, he would enjoy a fresh approach that operates from a pragmatic, compassionate centre-ground position that acknowledges the benefits and drawbacks of capitalism and socialism, seeking to create an alternative to the 100-year Conservative and Labour approach.